 Somerset County Domestic Violence Lawyer

 At DeTommaso Law Group, we strive to provide effective legal services for individuals who are going through challenging times.
-Our attorneys help those facing domestic violence seek the protection they need.
+Our divorce and family law attorneys help those facing domestic violence seek the protection they need.

 If you have been abused or fear for your safety and well-being because of a current or former partner or household member, our domestic violence lawyers in Somerset County are here to help.